CapSap/product-data-file-eb/README.md

 - urls have correct info only within the url itself. and the parent ID will match the product.
     - i thought i was using the "image alt text" column from shopify, but i am making my own by removing the size from the sku.

+stopping at this problem:
+- still having problems here. csv file is showing a 0.0 in the int column. it needs to be whole number
+- also having trouble with staple tee 5001-WHT.
+The image url name is not formatted correctly